kamel78/efficient-rust-pairings/README.md

 ```
 This code snippet demonstrates the simplicity and efficiency of the library's usage for performing pairings-based cryptography operations.

+## Performances and run-time results

+The following table illustrates obteined performances and run-time resuls for diffrents implemented operations for all curves.
+Tests have been performed on a i7-10700FCPU 2.9Ghz, with 16Go of RAM.
+Some operations have timing measures in µs (take less than one millisecond).
 <table>
   <thead>
     <tr>